 Evening do Safari in Yala National Park by Jeep.
 Yala is the largest National Park in Sri Lanka which is the home for wild elephants, wild boars, wild buffaloes, leopards, bears, deers and crocodiles.
 Large flocks of migratory and indigenous birds are also found here.

 OVER NIGHT STAY AT TISSA

-After breakfast proceed to beach hotel.
+After breakfast proceed to Apartments.
 On-route visit Mulkirigala Temple The Rock of Mulkirigala rises about 676 feet from the surrounding land mass.
 There are seven cave temples situated in five Terraced areas of different altitudes.
 They are the Lower Terrace (Patha Maluwa), Bo Tree Terrace (Bodhi Maluwa).
 Great King's Temple Terrace ( Raja Maha Vihara Maluwa), Upper Bo Tree Terrace (Uda Bodhi Maluwa) and Chetiya Terrace (Chaitya Maluwa).
 These terraces can be accessed comfortably through well paved granite paths and steps going right up to the Dagoba Terrace.